 Note, not all optimization goals are available for target cost.

-- Bid cap.
-In this case you set the hard cap on the cost per optimization event and your ad won't enter any auction which costs more than X per purchase.
-With a bid cap Facebook starts from lowest price auctions and goes up when low price auctions are depleted, but it will not go for any purchase with the price higher than your determined cost.
+Bid cap.
+In this case, you set the hard cap on the cost per optimization event and your ad won't enter any auction which costs more than X per purchase.
+With a bid cap, Facebook starts from the lowest price auctions and goes up when low price auctions are depleted, but it will not go for any purchase with the price higher than your determined cost.

 Note, you may not spend your entire budget once you hit the cap, as others would be winning the auctions while your bid is too low.

-- Cost cap.
-This bidding strategy allows to set your desired cost per auction with no hard caps on bids.
-Similar to a bid cap, Facebook also starts seeking low cost conversions and keep increasing bids when there are no auctions at low prices available, but unlike bid cap strategy it will go over your bid cap when Facebook thinks there is a good likelihood of conversions.
-So this strategy is supposed to keep your average cost within a specific threshold to bring most efficient results.
+Cost cap.
+This bidding strategy allows setting your desired cost per auction with no hard caps on bids.
+Similar to a bid cap, Facebook also starts seeking low-cost conversions and keeps increasing bids when there are no auctions at low prices available, but unlike the bid cap strategy, it will go over your bid cap when Facebook thinks there is a good likelihood of conversions.
+So this strategy is supposed to keep your average cost within a specific threshold to bring the most efficient results.

-Example: If you set a cost cap of $5 and an optimization event becomes available for $5.30 bid, Facebook will likely go after this conversion.
-But first it's going to pick up anything that is much cheaper, cost-wise.
-If there are enough optimisation events at, say, $2 cost, that's where the bid would stay until all the cheap options are depleted.
+Example: If you set a cost cap of $5 and an optimization event becomes available for a $5.30 bid, Facebook will likely go after this conversion.
+But first, it's going to pick up anything that is much cheaper, cost-wise.
+If there are enough optimization events at, say, $2 cost, that's where the bid would stay until all the cheap options are depleted.

 Revealbot allows setting up and changing Bidding strategies using automated rules for Facebook campaigns.
 So if you don't utilize your campaigns budgets to the full or keep getting too few conversions - you can try changing bid strategies and the bid thresholds to figure out what bidding strategy brings you more profitable results.